 The wise will value their life in Jordan and will wish it all that it wishes for itself.

 Most international flights to Jordan land at Queen Alia International Airport, named after His Late Majesty King Hussein’s third wife who was killed in a helicopter accident when their two children were very young.
-It is some 35 kms south of Amman on the Desert Highway, the main road link between Amman and Aqaba on the Red Sea.
+With an eye-catching re-design by Norman Foster, it is some 30 kms south of Amman on the Desert Highway, the main road link between Amman and Aqaba on the Red Sea.

 The drive from the airport into town encapsulates many aspects of life in Jordan.
 First, the road is generally good with two lanes in each direction becoming three as you approach the centre.
 The route is punctuated by large, American-style advertisements dominating the verges; mobile phones, banks, development agencies, consumer goods are all there.

-The road is also lined with trees, a legacy from the days when Taher Al Masri was the country’s Prime Minister.
+The road is also lined with trees, a legacy from the days when Taher Al Masri was the country’s Prime Minister, for a brief period in 1991.
 The shade afforded by the trees is so valued by city families that the sides of this busy highway are one of the favourite picnic destinations on the Sabbath and Bank Holidays.
 The standard of driving on this road is also generally good -- the lack of lane discipline by the proud drivers of old, second-hand cars being less irritating than the occasional examples of aggressive driving by the wealthy in their four-by-fours and Humvees.

 Most ex-pats in Jordan are provided with accommodation arranged by their companies.
 Such homes are spacious, whether villas or apartments.
 Most have two or three aspects so that, even in the heat, cool air can be directed through the living space.
 It is therefore possible to live quite comfortably without air-conditioning.